ramsessw/Pomegranate-suite/README.md

 # Pomegranate-suite
-Pomegranate-suite which is security scanning suit for microservices combines different open source scanning tools and reveals security weaknesses automatically.
+Pomegranate-suite which is a security scanning suit for microservices combines different open source scanning tools and reveals security weaknesses automatically.